EESSI/docs/docs/using_eessi/building_on_eessi.md

 It is expected that you will have loaded all of your required dependencies as modules from the EESSI environment.
 Since EESSI sets `LIBRARY_PATH` for all of the modules and the `GCC` compiler is configured to use the compat layer, there should be no additional configuration required to execute a standard build process.
 The safest way to make sure all libraries will point to the required locations (and do not leak in from the host operating system) is starting an EESSI prefix shell before building.
 To do this:

 * First of all, load the environment by starting an EESSI shell as described [here](https://www.eessi.io/docs/using_eessi/setting_up_environment).
 * Load all dependencies you need to build your software.
-You must use at least a toolchain from EESSI to compile it.
+You must use at least a toolchain from EESSI to compile it (`foss` is a good option as it will also include MPI with OpenMPI and math libraries via FlexiBLAS/FFTW).
 * Compile and make sure the library resolution points to the EESSI stack.
 For this, `ldd` from compatibility layer and **not** `/usr/bin/ldd` should be used when checking the binary.
 * Once done, exit prefix shell or use another terminal to run your software.